-By Warren Scott, Partner, and Scott Colvin and Holly White, Lawyers
+By Scott Colvin, Associate and Holly White, Lawyer

 With business disrupted by the outbreak of COVID-19, many companies want to understand what rights they have to terminate or leave contracts.

 Along with force majeure clauses, it might be possible to terminate or leave contracts under the common law doctrine of frustration.